Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Preliminaries

 \begin{remark} With notation as in \autoref{thm.BhattScholzeAlmostPurity}, and assume additionally that $R$ is absolutely integrally closed and $S$ has constant rank $r$ outside $V(J)$.
 Then by \cite[Lemma 1.9.2]{AndrePerfectoidAbhyankarLemma}, we can find $R\to S\to S'$ such that $\Spec(S')\to \Spec(R)$ is $\Sigma_r$-Galois outside $V(J)$ and $\Spec(S')\to\Spec(S)$ is $\Sigma_{r-1}$-Galois outside $V(J)$ (here $\Sigma_r$ is the symmetric group on $r$ elements).
 It then follows as in the proof of \cite[Theorem 10.9]{BhattScholzepPrismaticCohomology} that we can find generators $f_1,\dots,f_n$ of $J$ such that for each $i$, we have an $f_i$-almost isomorphism $S'_\perfd \xrightarrow{\phi_i}\prod_{\Sigma_r}R$.
 Therefore applying $\mathbf{R}\Gamma(\Sigma_{r-1}, -)$, we obtain $f_i$-almost isomorphisms

 Note that if $r=0$, the above should be interpreted as saying that $S_\perfd$ is $f_i$-almost zero. \end{remark}

 We now prove \autoref{prop.gisogeny} and \autoref{prop.BhattScholzeAlmostPuritypcompletefaithfullyflat}, which are addendums to \autoref{thm.BhattScholzeAlmostPurity}.
 These results are well-known to experts, and more general results will appear in forthcoming work \cite{BhattLuriepadicRHmodp}.
 We give detailed arguments here for the sake of completeness.
-In our applications, we will only need these propositions in the case when $R$ and $S$ are $p$-torsion free, but we state and prove them in the more general setup as in \autoref{thm.BhattScholzeAlmostPurity}.
+In our applications, we will only need these propositions in the case when $R$ and $S$ are $p$-torsion free, but we state and prove them in slightly more general setup.